No one could believe that mild-mannered Charlie Brandt had mutilated his wife and niece until they discovered his grisly past.

 At the hospital in Fort Wayne just after the incident, Herbert said he had no idea why his son would do this.

 At the time he shot his parents, Charlie Brandt seemed like a normal kid.
 He did well in school and showed no signs of underlying psychological stress.

-The courts — which couldn’t charge him with any criminal offense, given his age — ordered that he undergo many psychiatric evaluations and even spend more than a year in a psychiatric hospital (before Herbert secured his release).
+The courts — which couldn’t charge him with any criminal offense, given his age — ordered that he undergo many psychiatric evaluations and even spend more than a year in a psychiatric hospital (before his father secured his release).
 But none of the psychiatrists ever found any mental illness or any explanation at all as to why he’d shot his family.

 The records were sealed because of Charlie’s young age and Herbert told his other children to keep things quiet and moved the family to Florida.
 They buried the incident and put it behind them.

 Anyone who knew the secret never told and Charlie seemed fine afterward.
 But it seems he had been harboring dark urges all along.

 After he killed his wife and niece in 2004, authorities investigated Charlie’s house on Big Pine Key.
 Inside, they found a medical poster displaying the female anatomy.
 There were also medical books and anatomy books, as well as a newspaper clipping that showed a human heart — all of which recalled some of the ways in which Charlie had mutilated Michelle’s body.

 Searches of his internet history revealed websites focused on necrophilia and violence against women.
 They also found lots of Victoria’s Secret catalogues, which proved especially troubling after they learned that “Victoria’s Secret” is the nickname Charlie had given to Michelle.